 It hasn't been used in a long time.
 We're thinking it needs a good cleaning but can't figure out how to get the screen off.
 Just not sure about the black smoke coming out, it got on the side of the trailer also the water has a bad odor like rotten eggs only on the hot water we're confused need answers.

-Since you don't tell me the year, make or model of your RV nor the make or model of your RV's water heater, I am going to explain things in general terms about RV Water Heaters.
+ANSWER: Hi Cheryl, since you don't tell me the year, make or model of your RV nor the make or model of your RV's water heater, I am going to explain things in general terms about RV Water Heaters.
 First and foremost, the fact that you are seeing black smoke coming out of the water heater compartment is not normal and you should not try to run the water heater again until this problem is resolved.

 The most common causes of the smoke in an RV water heater can be something as simple as a spider or other insect nest in the burner tube or burner chamber of your RV's water heater, or even the water heater running at too rich of a setting.
 My initial suggestion is that based on some of the questions you have asked me, that you take your RV in and have a Certified RV Technician inspect and repair the water heater.